 Dental Care

 As with all surgeries, there are risks with anesthetic, but these risks are minimized as your pet will be under constant supervision, monitoring of their heart rate, breathing rate, blood pressure, temperature & more.
 Pre-anesthetic blood tests are recommended as well.
-Their health issues, age and breed of your pets are taken into consideration well beforehand (heart mumurs, brachycephalic, greyhounds, etc.).
+Their health issues, age and breed of your pets are taken into consideration well beforehand (heart murmurs, brachycephalic, senior, greyhounds, etc.).

 Yes, it is less expensive, and their teeth "look" better, but "anesthesia-free" dental cleaning is deemed as a cosmetic procedure and it does not treat the underlying issues.